How Much Should I Charge (rates) for Freelance 3D Modelling or Design?

 Note: figures are calculated as follows; the average ‘artists’ salary is taken as being $48,000 per year, in which time they may work on a single game producing varying amounts of content – a character artist might create twenty-four characters; a level designer six levels; an environment artist 250 props, and so on.
 The break down is then averaged dividing $48,000 by 24 = $2000 per character; by 6 = $8000 per level; by 250 = $192 per prop.

 However, an important caveat and consideration is that the above does not take into account the fact that specific asset types typically have several people working on them at the same time; the production of a character for instance, might involve the addition of a texture artist, a rigger, an animator, and audio personnel.
-That's a combined salary for all of $240,000, or a cost of $10,000 per character, $40,000 per level, $960 per prop (and again are notwithstanding costs to employer for employing the employee, which in turn likely raises the actual costs associated with the production of a given assets).
+That’s a combined salary for all of $240,000, or a cost of $10,000 per character, $40,000 per level, $960 per prop.

 Figures shown below then are very rough estimates based on the above and can, and should, be adjusted as appropriate and commensurate the individual freelance artists skill, experience etc., the number of tasks deployed (mesh, texture, audio?), and/or if other equally skilled individuals are to work on a particular project.